Black and White Bean Chili – Stove Top or Instant Pot

 Are you a fan of spicy, smoky chili?
 Then this Black and White Bean Chili recipe will be right up your alley!

 We've been making this black and white bean chili for years.
 It's a great standby meal because the ingredients are mostly pantry items.
+If you'd like a recipe that's a little less spicy, try this Instant Pot Vegan Chicken Chili.

 And it's another recipe that's super forgiving.
 Use whatever beans you have on hand.
 Add chopped jalapeño or poblano chilies.
 Use red, yellow or orange bell pepper instead of green.
 Throw in some protein crumbles.
 Toss in 1/4 cup of textured vegetable protein.
 (TVP) Add shredded carrot.
 You get the idea!